 - Eloquence and honestly.

 - A solution that is related to the position you are interviewing for.

 - A compelling story that engages your listener.

-It is important for your answer to be brief but also detailed enough to give your hiring manager a vision of the bigger picture.
+your answer needs to be brief and detailed enough to give your hiring manager a vision of the bigger picture.
 Have you learned your lesson?
 How did you learn your lesson?
-How has the experience made you a better employee in that particular field, industry or position?
+How has the experience made you a better employee in that particular field, industry, or position?